rehbarkhan/archive_move_python/README.md

  Script can archived and move any type of files and directory

-*Scipt will faile if we have the files/folders name are same in dataout directory.
+*Scipt will fail if we have the same files/folders name in both datain/dataout directory.